Nationwide Colonoscopy Program for the Uninsured

 When will I get my procedure reports and results?

-You will then receive from ColonoscopyAssist a copy of your formal report once available from the physicians office.
-A copy of your report is also sent to your primary physician (if PCP information is provided).
+You will then receive a copy of your report from the program once it is available (usually 1-2 weeks).
+A copy of your report is also sent to your primary physician.

-Can I use my Health Savings Account (HSA) to pay for my colonoscopy?
+Can I use my Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for my colonoscopy?

 Yes.
 You will receive a receipt from our program that should be used when filing Form 8889 with your taxes.
-We highly recommend using your HSA account to pay for your colonoscopy.
+We highly recommend using your HSA and FSA accounts to pay for your colonoscopy.

 How much does a colonoscopy cost on average?